-CFWI - 2.8.2.1 Exceptions:
+CFWI - 2.8.3.1 Exceptions:

-The restrictions in subsections 2.8.1 and 2.8.2 on groundwater allocations shall not limit permitted groundwater withdrawals from:
+The restrictions in subsections 2.8.1 through 2.8.3 on groundwater allocations shall not limit existing permitted groundwater withdrawals or new uses from:

-A. Aquifer storage and recovery wells that receive only surface water, stormwater, or reclaimed water, when the volume of water withdrawn does not exceed the volume of water injected; or

-B. An injection/recovery wellfield that injects surface water, stormwater, or reclaimed water that is not required under District rules to be provided to other uses, through one or more wells for storage within an aquifer zone and subsequently recovers it through wells from the same aquifer zone and in the same wellfield, when the volume of water withdrawn does not exceed the volume of water injected; or

-C. A recharge/recovery project that receives only surface water, stormwater, or reclaimed water that is not provided to users in accordance with District rules, when the volume of water recovered does not exceed the volume of water recharged, and the drawdown due to recovery of water from the Upper Floridan aquifer will be offset in the:

-1. surficial aquifer by recharge from the project, and

-2. Floridan aquifer by recharge from the project, except immediately adjacent to the recovery well(s).
+- A. Aquifer storage and recovery wells that receive only surface water, stormwater, or reclaimed water, when the volume of water withdrawn does not exceed the volume of water injected; or - B. An injection/recovery wellfield that injects surface water, stormwater, or reclaimed water that is not required under District rules to be provided to other uses, through one or more wells for storage within an aquifer zone and subsequently recovers it through wells from the same aquifer zone and in the same wellfield, when the volume of water withdrawn does not exceed the volume of water injected; or - C. A recharge/recovery project that receives only surface water, stormwater, or reclaimed water (such as indirect potable reuse), that is not required under District rules to be provided to other users, when the volume of water recovered does not exceed the volume of water recharged, and the drawdown due to recovery of water from the Upper Floridan aquifer will be offset in the: - 1. surficial aquifer by recharge from the project, and - 2.
+Floridan aquifer by recharge from the project, except immediately adjacent to the recovery well(s).

-CFWI - 2.8.3 Allocations from the Upper Floridan Aquifer Above the Demonstrated 2025 Demand
+CFWI - 2.8.4 Allocations from the Upper Floridan Aquifer Above the Demonstrated 2025 Demand

 By December 31, 2023, any permittee or applicant seeking a permit duration extending beyond 2025 whose projected water demand will exceed its Demonstrated 2025 Demand shall submit a plan to the District describing how the remainder of their demand will be met (e.g., impact offsets, substitution credits, alternative water supply development).
-The plan shall propose projects and

-- identify a schedule for implementation.
-Annual updates detailing progress shall be provided to the - District.
-The annual status reports shall include work completed to date, expenditures, and any - anticipated changes in timelines. - An applicant may obtain an allocation for additional water from the Upper Floridan aquifer over the applicant's Demonstrated 2025 Demand, as identified below:
+The plan shall propose projects and identify a schedule for implementation.
+Annual updates detailing progress shall be provided to the District.
+The annual status reports shall include work completed to date, expenditures, and any anticipated changes in timelines.

+An applicant may obtain an allocation for additional water from the Upper Floridan aquifer over the applicant's Demonstrated 2025 Demand, as identified in subsections 2.8.4.1 through 2.8.45 below:

-CFWI - 2.8.3.1 Temporary Allocations
+CFWI - 2.8.4.1 Temporary Allocations

-A "temporary allocation" is water temporarily required to meet the applicant's reasonable demands while implementing an offset (see subsection 2.8.3.2 below), a substitution credit or land use transition (see subsection 2.8.3.3, below), or an alternative water supply (See subsection 2.8.3.4, below).
-Temporary allocations are not available to new uses of the Upper Floridan aquifer.
+A "temporary allocation" is water temporarily required by a permittee to meet the reasonable demands while implementing an offset (see subsection 2.8.4.2 below), a substitution credit or land use transition (see subsection 2.8.4.3, below), or an alternative water supply (See subsection 2.8.4.4, below).
+Temporary allocations from the Upper Floridan aquifer are only available for existing permitted uses while the necessary offsets or alternative water supplies are being developed and implemented.
 The permit will be conditioned with dates and milestones for development of the alternative water supply or offset.
 A temporary allocation shall be reduced to be consistent with this subsection when the alternative source is projected to be available, consistent with permit conditions.